 SECTION 6.3.1 Representations and Warranties.
-Each of (i) the representations and warranties of Parent contained in this Agreement and each Ancillary Agreement (other than the Loan Agreement) that are qualified by Parent Material Adverse Effect shall be true and correct as of the date hereof and as of the Effective Time as though made on and as of the Effective Time (except that those representations and warranties which address matters only as of a particular date need only be true and correct as of such date), and (ii) the representations and warranties of Parent contained in this Agreement and each Ancillary Agreement (other than the Loan Agreement) which are not so qualified (including, without limitation, those which are qualified by the phrase material) shall be true and correct as of the date hereof and as of the Effective Time as though made on and as of the Effective to the extent that the failure of any such representation or warranty to be true and correct has not had and could not reasonably be likely to have a Parent Material Adverse Effect.
+Each of (i) the representations and warranties of Parent contained in this Agreement and each Ancillary Agreement (other than the Loan Agreement) that are qualified by Parent Material Adverse Effect shall be true and correct as of the date hereof and as of the Effective Time as though made on and as of the Effective Time (except that those representations and warranties which address matters only as of a particular date need only be true and correct as of such date), and (ii) the representations and warranties of Parent contained in this Agreement and each Ancillary Agreement (other than the Loan Agreement) which are not so qualified (including, without limitation, those which are qualified by the phrase material) shall be true and correct as of the date hereof and as of the Effective Time as though made on and as of the Effective Time (except that those representations and warranties which address matters only as of a particular date need only remain true and correct as of such date), except to the extent that the failure of any such representation or warranty to be true and correct has not had and could not reasonably be likely to have a Parent Material Adverse Effect.
 The Company shall have received a certificate of the Chief Executive Officer or Chief Financial Officer of Parent to that effect.